Step 4: Make Your Message Matter

 - Designing outreach materials such as brochures and posters

 Developing a message using the Message Box is a continuous process.
 It takes at least two, and possibly as many as five or six iterations to refine it.
 Feedback from colleagues and peers, as well as test audiences, and input from research and evaluation, may lead to new versions of your Message Box.

 We recommend practicing reading your Message Box out loud pretending you are talking to your target audience.
 Messages sound different when spoken versus read, and a practiced message can sound more natural.

 Test your understanding of the information in this section by taking the quiz.

 Your Turn (> 45 minutes recommended)

-Use the Message Box Worksheet to develop core messaging about your work.
+Use the Message Box Worksheetopens WORD file to develop opens WORD file core messaging about your work.
 We recommend filling it out at least two times to start – draft one will capture the results of your initial brainstorm.
 Draft two is to help you edit down and decide on the most important messages for your audience.